/static/media/triple_nyt4.b9feeb5123975008730d.png

 The New York Times Cooking App

-The NYT Cooking app lacks a feature to adjust serving sizes, making it difficult for users to scale recipes accurately.
-This can lead to errors, inconsistencies, and confusion during meal prep.
+The app lacks a serving size adjustment feature, making it difficult for users to scale recipes accurately.
+This leads to errors, inconsistencies, and confusion during meal prep.
+Without automatic updates to grocery lists and nutritional info, the experience feels incomplete.

 solution

-Introducing a serving size adjustment feature would automatically update ingredients, cooking times, instructions, and grocery lists in real-time, ensuring recipe accuracy and improving the overall cooking experience.
+I designed a serving size adjustment feature that automatically recalculates ingredients, cooking times, instructions, and grocery lists in real time — ensuring recipe accuracy and improving the overall cooking experience.

 role